 Many distressing and inappropriate behaviours may not constitute bullying even though they are unpleasant.
-Students who are involved in or who witness any distressing and inappropriate behaviours should report their concerns to school staff and our school will follow our School Wide Positive Behaviour Support processes, this Bullying Prevention Policy where the behaviour constitutes bullying, and Student Wellbeing and Engagement Policy.
+Students who are involved in or who witness any distressing and inappropriate behaviours should report their concerns to school staff and our school will follow our School Wide Positive Behaviour Support processes, and Student Wellbeing and Engagement Policy.